Skip to Main Content

 Types of Evidence Synthesis / Literature Reviews

-Literature reviews are are comprehensive summaries and syntheses of the previous research on a given topic.
+Literature reviews are comprehensive summaries and syntheses of the previous research on a given topic.
 While narrative reviews are common across all academic disciplines, reviews that focus on appraising and synthesizing research evidence are increasingly important in the health and social sciences.

 Most evidence synthesis methods use formal and explicit methods to identify, select and combine results from multiple studies, making evidence synthesis a form of meta-research.